 The pump generates a flow of pressurized water for the cutting process.

-As an add-on option to OMAX waterjets, this computer-controlled multi-axis cutting head permits angled cuts and can be used to automatically minimize taper for precise vertical cuts.
+A cutting head is a standard requirement, but an add-on option to OMAX waterjets, a computer-controlled multi-axis cutting head permits angled cuts and can be used to automatically minimize taper for precise vertical cuts.

 3. Abrasive Waterjet Nozzle